lahiardhan/mozambique-covid-19-record/README.md

-# mozambique-covid-19-record
+# Mozambique Covid-19 Record

-Program ini menggunakan data yang diambil dari website [worldometer.com](https://www.worldometers.info/)
+The data of this program is taken from the WorldOMeter website -> [worldometer.com](https://www.worldometers.info/).